Jordan-Swartz/Space-C4-Arcade-Game/README.md

 6. Console Mode
    - Text-based game version for environments where GUI is not supported.
 7. Client-Server Architecture (in-progress)
-   - Multiplayer support via a dedicated server using sockets and JSON protocol (currently under development).
+   - Multiplayer support via a dedicated server using TCP sockets and JSON-based protocol (currently under development).
 8. Unit Testing
    - Implemented for function validation.